xavwe/windows-reverse-shell/README.md

 The code for the reverse shell is in `code.txt`.
 The rest is required to hide it from Windows Defender.
 For that a file to execute the reverse shell is needed (`launch.vbs`).
 We also have to encode the code for the reverse shell.
 After that we hide the code for our payload within our launch file using alternative datastreams on ntfs.

 ## Requirements
-- attacker machine with metasploit framework installed (e.g. Kali Linux)
+- attacing machine with metasploit framework installed (e.g. Kali Linux)
-- windows machine
+- target: Windows (only tested using Windows 11)

 ## Prepare
 1. Edit `code.txt` and replace the ip address with the ip address of the attacking machine.